 ✗ Some consider it to be backed by those that are opposed to the entire Ethereum project itself.

-So, that’s our guide to Ethereum Classic.
+So, that’s my guide to Ethereum Classic.
 Hopefully, you now know a lot more about how the two cryptocurrencies with Ethereum in the title came to be.

 We’ve covered a lot in this guide so let’s recap.
 You should have learned: